tangibletang/MammoFM/README.md

 **What we do *not* see systematically:** a consistent “8-bit always understates malignancy”-style bias has **not** been characterized here; overlap with fp16 is **high** for normal screening-style prose.
 If you need **strict reproducibility** (e.g. matching a published fp16 eval), run **fp16 Stage 1** on hardware that can hold it.

 Stage 2 (final report) is a **separate** Llama pass over Stage 1 text + structured fields; it is **not** the 8-bit vs fp16 comparator for the *whole* product, but it will reflect whatever wording Stage 1 produced.

+**Note:** To use the fp16 Stage 1, you can click the "generate with CPU" which will take longer but still use the default fp16 Stagen 1.

 ---